Helmut Kentler: Reception

-The Humanist Union pays positive tribute to Kentler's person and body of work.
-In his obituary it says: "A lighthouse of our advisory board has gone out.
-Like no other, Helmut Kentler embodied the humanistic task of an enlightened sex education, and he was also a role model for public science. (...)
-His habitus combined the qualities of competence, authenticity and closeness in a rare way, with which Kentler impressed his readers and listeners alike ...
+The Humanist Union pays positive tribute to Kentler as a person and to his body of work.
+His obituary reads: "A lighthouse of our advisory board has been extinguished.
+Like no other, Helmut Kentler embodied the humanistic task of an enlightened sex education and was also a role model for public science. (...)
+Kentler impressed his readers and listeners alike with a rare combination of competence, authenticity and intimacy ...
 Since he immediately aroused sympathies, many have confided in him."